chrissearle/rabbit-temperatures/README.md

 ### Temperature

-This is the arduino sketch for the project.
+This is the arduino sketch for the project using an Uno and sending to munin.

 Heavily based on [this tutorial from raywenderlich.com](http://www.raywenderlich.com/38841/arduino-tutorial-temperature-sensor), updated based on [this wiki page](http://arduino-info.wikispaces.com/Brick-Temperature-DS18B20) for multiple devices on one bus but returning output suitable for munin instead of JSON.

+### WemosThingSpeak

+This is the arduino sketch for the project using a Wemos D1 mini and sending to ThingSpeak.

+You will need to copy example_config.h into the WemosThingSpeak directory, rename it to config.h and set your thingspeak and probe details.

 ### munin